herotechcourse/kotlin-racingcar-precourse/README.md

     - [x] Throw an `IllegalArgumentException` if the value is null or blank
 - [x] Read number of rounds
     - [x] Throw an `IllegalArgumentException` if the value is null or blank
+    - [x] Throw an `IllegalArgumentException` if the value is not a number

 ## Output